thejohnfreeman/joplin-plugin/output/README.md

 This package includes NodeJS ES module "exports" that point to TypeScript sources just to quiet warnings from the plugin `@rollup/plugin-node-resolve`.

+This package uses the `typeVersions` field to simulate submodule exports for TypeScript.